-n many ways, this was the perfect vacation home for an active family.
-Built by the greens of the Castle Pines Golf Club in Castle Rock, the expansive Colorado retreat boasts enormous windows with lush views, native-stone walls and multiple guest rooms for children and grandchildren.
-However, the circa 1980s interiors were less than ideal, so the owners sought direction from designers Susan Schwab and Kristi Dinner to recast the rooms as a contemporary and comfortable retreat.
+n many ways, this was the perfect vacation home for an extended family.
+Built near a golf course in Castle Rock, the expansive Colorado retreat boasts enormous windows with lush views, native-stone walls and multiple guest rooms for children and grandchildren.
+However, the circa 1980s interiors were less than ideal, so the owners sought direction from designers Susan Schwab and Kristi Dinner to recast the abode as a contemporary and comfortable retreat.
 “They wanted a modern feel, but they wanted it to be warm and inviting,” says Schwab.

 In addition to those gestures, introducing metal and concrete into the architectural mix of glass, wood and stone further steered the project in a contemporary direction.
 They chose bronze, for example, to accent the custom entry doors, and married the metal with concrete in the master bedroom’s fireplace.
 They also used bronze to wrap structural columns and fill in spaces in the ceiling beams that were left when they removed the old track lighting.

 In similar fashion, landscape designer Scott Kleski demolished the traditional slate-and-stone patio to make way for more modern porcelain pavers across a larger open space that was once bound by perimeter walls.
 “I wanted to take those walls out and let the patio flow all the way to the golf course,” he says.
 And as general contractor George Trusz executed the construction, he overhauled the home’s infrastructure in the process–a huge undertaking that included building new wind-shear protection after structural walls came down, removing an elevator and relocating heating and cooling systems.
 “I don’t think that we left any part of the house untouched,” he says.